kutluduman/coffee_pickup/README.md

 2. Use the npm run db:reset command each time there is a change to the database schema or seeds.

-3. If do not add classes directly to css if you need configure Taildwind do so in the tailwind.config.js file
+3. If you need to add new css classes directlyf you can either add it to the styles.css file or configure Taildwind do so in the tailwind.config.js file